Needy Creek Fish Passage Exemption

 An application for a waiver or an exemption must be submitted to ODFW.
 The same application is used to apply for either a waiver or an exemption and is available on the ODFW Fish Passage Program website.
 Once an application is submitted to ODFW, an approval decision will typically take from 2-3 months, though this may vary depending on the complexity of the situation and ODFW workload.
 The waiver or exemption process entails the following steps (with typical ODFW time-frame in parenthesis):

-- The owner/operator of the artificial obstruction submits a signed and completed Application to the ODFW Fish Passage Coordinator at 3406 Cherry Avenue NE, Salem, OR 97303.
+- The owner/operator of the artificial obstruction submits a signed and completed Application to the ODFW Fish Passage Coordinator at 4034 Fairview Industrial Dr. SE, Salem, OR 97302.

 - ODFW completes a written Benefit Analysis (3 weeks).